 What is website localization?

-Website localization isn’t the same as website translation.
-When localizing your website, you’re adjusting every aspect of it to fit your target markets, from payment processes that fit customer preferences to layout that has enough space for different languages to using images that accurately represent the market.
-Translation is only one part of the localization process.
+When localizing your website, you’re adjusting every aspect of it to cater to your audience, from payment processes that fit customer preferences to layout that has enough space for different languages to using images that accurately represent the market.
+Translation is only one part of the website localization process.

 We’ll walk through what that looks like, and the seven steps you should take if you’re ready for website localization.